Early days

 (1980), along with Huw Lloyd Langton (of HW)

-and Nic Potter, the trio (tentatively named 'Jawa') being
+and Nic Potter, the trio (tentatively named 'Jawa' - see their

-highly thought of by Simon himself as "the
+linked demos) being highly thought of by Simon

 and released on CD in limited numbers, plus